-The landlord had requested a monetary claim in this application for the unpaid rent of \$900 comprised of the rent for December and the rent shortfall from November 2012.
+The landlord had requested a monetary claim in this application for the unpaid rent of \$290.

 Analysis

 I have reviewed all documentary evidence and accept that the tenants were served with Notice to End Tenancy as declared by the landlord.